MmWave Radar and Vision Fusion for Object Detection in Autonomous Driving: A Review: Abstract

 \section{Abstract}

-With autonomous driving developing in a booming stage, accurate object detection in complex scenarios attract wide attention to ensure the safety of autonomous driving.
-Millimeter wave (mmWave) radar and vision fusion is a mainstream solution for accurate obstacle detection.
-This article presents a detailed survey on mmWave radar and vision fusion based obstacle detection methods.
-Firstly, we introduce the tasks, evaluation criteria and datasets of object detection for autonomous driving.
-Then, the process of mmWave radar and vision fusion is divided into three parts: sensor deployment, sensor calibration and sensor fusion, which are reviewed comprehensively.
-Especially, we classify the fusion methods into data level, decision level and feature level fusion methods.
-Besides, we introduce the fusion of lidar and vision in autonomous driving in the aspects of obstacle detection, object classification and road segmentation, which is promising in the future.
+With autonomous driving developing in~a~booming stage, accurate object detection in~complex scenarios attract wide attention to ensure the safety of autonomous driving.
+Millimeter wave (mmWave) radar and vision fusion is a~mainstream solution for accurate obstacle detection.
+This~article presents a~detailed survey on mmWave radar and vision fusion based obstacle detection methods.
+First, we introduce the tasks, evaluation criteria, and datasets of object detection for autonomous driving.
+The process of mmWave radar and vision fusion is then divided into three parts: sensor deployment, sensor calibration, and sensor fusion, which are reviewed comprehensively.
+Specifically, we classify the fusion methods into data level, decision level, and feature level fusion methods.
+In addition, we introduce three-dimensional(3D) object detection, the fusion of lidar and vision in~autonomous driving and multimodal information fusion, which are promising for~the~future.
 Finally, we summarize this article.